Taking Back the Cities Tour: European Tour

 Snow Patrol kicked off the European leg of the tour on 18 June.
 This leg of the tour saw the band visit Sweden, Germany, Austria, Denmark, Switzerland & France.
 Various artists supported the band throughout the tour.
-It was later announced that the show in Hamburg had been cancelled due to "personal reasons".
+It was later announced that the show in Hamburg was cancelled due to "personal reasons".
 The show was rescheduled to 29 July, which was a part of the Open R Festival.
 The show at Stuttgart's Porsche Arena was shifted to a new venue.
 "The Lightning Strike" made an appearance again in the German and Austrian shows, though it was not played in Sweden.